Salt craving can sometimes be caused by a serious medical condition, such as adrenal insufficiency or Bartter's

 - Low blood pressure

-In some cases, salt craving is a symptom of a rare kidney disorder called Bartter's syndrome.
+Salt craving can sometimes be a symptom of a rare kidney disorder called Bartter's syndrome.

 Seek medical attention

-You'll likely want to have a doctor evaluate your husband's salt cravings should be evaluated by a doctor, especially if other symptoms are present.
-In the absence of a demonstrated sodium-losing cause, such as Addison's disease or Bartter's syndrome, eating too much salt isn't good for you because it can increase your risk of developing high blood pressure and cause swelling from holding too much fluid in the body.
+You'll likely want to have a doctor evaluate your husband's salt cravings, especially if he has other symptoms.
+Without a demonstrated sodium-losing cause, such as Addison's disease or Bartter's syndrome, eating too much salt generally isn't good for you because it can increase your risk of developing high blood pressure and cause swelling from holding too much fluid in the body.